Law

 Katz, Larissa - BA, LLB, LLM, SJD, CRC

-Langille, Brian A - LLB, BCL, BA
+Langille, Brian A. - LLB, BCL, BA

 Lee, Ian - LLB, BCom, LLM

-Lemmens, Trudo - LLM, DCL, Dr. William M Scholl Chair in Health Law and Policy
+Lemmens, Trudo - LLM, DCL, Dr. William M. Scholl Chair in Health Law and Policy

 Macintosh, Jeffrey - BSc, LLB, LLM

-Macklin, Audrey - BSc, LLB, LLM, Chair in International Human Rights Law
+Macklin, Audrey - BSc, LLB, LLM

 Moran, Mayo - BA, LLB, LLM, SJD

-Moreau, Sophia - BA, BPhil, PhD, JD
+Moreau, Sophia - BA, BPhil, JD, PhD

 Morgan, Edward - LLB, BA, LLM